 How to clean glitter from rugs and carpeting

 Ha, ha!
 Vacuum all you want!
 Vacuum some more!
 Then try this: it’s too simple.
 Dab the rug or carpet with wet paper toweling.
 Go figure.

 How to get glitter out of clothing and upholstered furniture

 Police detectives have used glitter to identify the perpetrators of break-ins and other crimes; even after the clothes were washed.
 One method that has proven successful for getting glitter off clothing is using a masking tape-style lint roller on your suit, dress, etc. You can also wrap tape around your hand, sticky side out, and target the glitter with that.

 Note: If you want to wear your glamorous glitter dress without worrying about the glitter falling off onto your date and around the house, spray it gently with hairspray.
 Too much spray will dull the glitter, though, so please be careful.

 How to remove glitter from your makeup brushes

 Here’s how to clean glitter off art or makeup brushes … swirl the brush around in a cotton ball dampened with rubbing alcohol.
 The glitter will magically bond with the cotton, leaving your brush “sparkling” – clean, that is.

-Many homeowners rely on Molly Maid to give them a clean and shiny home.
+Many homeowners rely on Molly Maid, a Neighborly company to give them a clean and shiny home.
 But if a “shiny home” is actually the problem (glitter!), then we can solve that, too.
 When you hire Molly Maid, we guarantee your home will shine – in a good way, and give you the free time to wear your glitter dress or do art projects with the kids.
 Contact your local Molly Maid or call (800) 654-9647 to ask about home cleaning services that meet your schedule, budget and cleaning needs.